Towards AMS measurements of $^{91}$Nb, $^{94}$Nb and $^{93}$Mo produced in fusion environment: Methods

-All the measurements presented in this work were performed with the VERA AMS facility at the University of Vienna \cite{Steier2004,Golser2017}, utilizing the injection line where the ILIAMS setup is installed.
+All the measurements presented in this work were performed with the VERA AMS facility at the University of Vienna \cite{Steier2004,Golser2017}, utilizing the injection line with the ILIAMS setup, whose schematic is presented in \autoref{fig:1}.
 This setup is extensively described in various works \cite{Martschini2017,Martschini2019,Martschini2022}.
 ILIAMS employs laser photodetachment for the suppression of the stable isobar of the radionuclide of interest.
 This technique uses a laser beam to detach the electron from the anion of the potentially interfering isobar without affecting the anion from the radionuclide of interest.
-Therefore, it is necessary to find a suitable elemental or molecular anion species for which the detachment energy (DE) for the radionuclide of interest is higher than for the stable isobar, and to use photons with an energy between these two DEs.
+Therefore, it is necessary to find a suitable elemental or molecular anion species that has a higher detachment energy (DE) for the radionuclide of interest than for the stable isobar, and to use photons with an energy between these two DEs.